Klara and the Sun: Reception

 In a positive review, Cherwell described Ishiguro's novel as characterised by "elegance and poise", praising the narrator Klara as "a memorable first-person narrative voice, simultaneously robotic and infantile, scrupulous yet naïve."
 The novel's central image of the "paganistic worship of the Sun, nearly to the level of deification, by a purely mechanical vessel" is particularly celebrated.
-Yet, the book's inclusion of gene editing is criticised as "overly vague".
+However, the book's inclusion of gene editing was criticised as "overly vague".

-The Economist praised the book and mentioned that it affects "a cross between Never Let Me Go and The Remains of the Day, with Klara in the place of Stevens, the butler whose first-person narration provided a between-the-lines portrait of morality among the English upper crust in the interwar years."
+The Economist praised the book, stating that it effects "a cross between Never Let Me Go and The Remains of the Day, with Klara in the place of Stevens, the butler whose first-person narration provided a between-the-lines portrait of morality among the English upper crust in the interwar years."

 Anne Enright, writing in The Guardian, found parallels with a different work by the author: "The themes of replication and authenticity are similar to those in Kazuo Ishiguro's Never Let Me Go, published in 2005.
 Both novels are set in a speculative future that feels quite like the present.
 Both also contain a secret moral shift: an advance in technology that has changed people's sense of what it is to be human, and the emotional punch of Klara, as with Never Let Me Go, comes from the fact that the central character doesn't know what is going on."
-Enright added, "The novel requires the reader to ask and settle, over and again, while the philosophical content quietly takes hold.
+Enright added: "The novel requires the reader to ask and settle, over and again, while the philosophical content quietly takes hold.
 Klara and the Sun is a book about what it is to be human.
 The fact that Ishiguro can make such huge concerns seem so essential and so simple is just one of the reasons he was awarded the Nobel prize. [...]
 People will absolutely love this book, in part because it enacts the way we learn how to love.
 Klara and the Sun is wise like a child who decides, just for a little while, to love their doll.
 'What can children know about genuine love?'
 Klara asks.
 The answer, of course, is everything."

 The novel was longlisted for the 2021 Booker Prize and the 2022 Andrew Carnegie Medal for Excellence in Fiction.
 It was selected for The Washington Post's "10 Best Books of 2021" list.
-The novel was also featured in "The 33 best books of 2021" list in The Times.
+The novel was also featured in "The 33 best books of 2021" list in The Times and Barack Obama's summer 2021 reading list.